vxsharma-14/project-NAnPack/README.md

 ### A Numerical Analysis Package in Python

+Edition - Learner's

-NAnPack Learners Edition is a collection of tools and numerical solvers based on existing computational methods for one-dimensional and two-dimensional partial differential equations written in Python language and inteded for use in learning and teaching.
+NAnPack Learner's Edition is a collection of tools and numerical solvers based on existing computational methods for one-dimensional and two-dimensional partial differential equations written in Python language and inteded for use in learning and teaching.

 Thank you for visiting this page.
 I hope that together we will make NAnPack a great experience for all users.

 # Version

 ## 1.0.0-alpha3
 This package follows Semantic Versioning guidelines.
 The current version of this package is an alpha version (pre-release) and is currently being tested.
 Most probably it will not work as expected, however, please consider reporting issues to the repo owner.

 # Table of Contents
 1. [Installation](#Installation)